C1: Clean seas: marine litter

 Assessment of change

-The assessment results reported here are not directly comparable with other analyses published elsewhere that use different methodologies to explore these indicators or are based on alternative datasets or timeseries.
+The assessment results reported here may not be directly comparable with other analyses published elsewhere that use different methodologies to explore these indicators or are based on alternative datasets.

 Table C1a: Assessment of change